Search

 Scalability

 DynamoDB scales through auto-sharding and load balancing.
-When a server reaches capacity, data is automatically redistributed.
-Consistent hashing ensures even distribution across nodes, balancing traffic and load.
+When a partition reaches capacity (in size or throughput), DynamoDB automatically splits it and redistributes data.
+Hash-based partitioning ensures even distribution across nodes, balancing traffic and load.

 AWS's global infrastructure enhances this scalability.
 Global Tables allow real-time replication across regions, enabling local read/write operations worldwide.
 This reduces latency and improves user experience.
 DynamoDB also integrates across multiple Availability Zones in each region, so that the redundancy ensures continuous service and data durability.